86percent/docs/quickStart.md

 * On Android :
     * Create a new Android project.
     * Add the SDK to your App
+    * Import the JSON file from the Bot Editor (after having published your bot, go to the "PUBLISH" tab in the Bot Editor to download the jSON file.)
     * Open a demo bot within your App
     * Open your own bot
     * Download the boilerplate